cypress-io/cypress-documentation/content/api/commands/origin.md

-When navigating to a secondary origin by clicking a link or button in the primary origin, it is essential to trigger the navigation _before_ entering the origin callback, otherwise a cross-domain error will be thrown.
+When navigating to a secondary origin by clicking a link or button in the primary origin, it is essential to trigger the navigation _before_ entering the origin callback, otherwise a cross-origin error will be thrown.

 ```js
 // Button in primary origin goes to https://www.acme.com